 How will I get a subsidy for any months I was eligible prior to May?

 Your health insurance carrier will communicate details of how you will be repaid for subsidies you were eligible for in January through April.
-Some carriers are planning to mail checks, others will provide a credit on future bills.
+Some carriers are planning to mail checks, while others will provide a credit on future bills.
 Check with your health insurance company to determine how you will receive the premium subsidy for the first few months of the year.

 What if I don’t have coverage right now?

 Open Enrollment is passed, but certain life events could qualify you for a Special Enrollment Period to sign up for a new plan.
 Visit www.mnsure.org to find out more.
 You may be eligible to receive a 25% premium subsidy on new coverage.

 What happens after 2017?

 Providing Minnesotans with relief was a critical first step in addressing rising premiums.
 As this is a one-year appropriation, Governor Dayton and the Legislature are hard at work on the next step: passing necessary reforms to ensure premiums remain affordable going forward.

 Where do I find out more information?

 Contact your health insurance company with any additional questions.